Testing gravity with cold atom interferometry: Results and prospects: Experimental tests of the weak equivalence principle

 The weak equivalence principle was tested in experiments with different isotopes of an atomic species.
 The similar masses and transition frequencies make the setups and the control of systematics less complex compared to experiments with different atoms.
 Several experiments were performed with the two isotopes of rubidium, $^{85}$Rb and $^{87}$Rb, mainly because the required experimental tools have been developed for many years.
 Gravity acceleration for $^{85}$Rb and $^{87}$Rb was first compared in \cite{Fray2004} with a relative accuracy of $\sim 10^{-7}$ using an atom interferometer based on the diffraction of atoms from standing optical waves.
 A test for a possible dependence of the free fall acceleration from the relative orientation of nuclear and electron spin was also performed with $^{85}$Rb atoms in two different hyperfine states.
 A similar precision was later obtained in \cite{Bonnin2013} using Raman atom interferometry for the differential free fall of $^{85}$Rb and $^{87}$Rb.
 A four-wave double-diffraction Raman interferometry scheme was used in \cite{Zhou2015} to compare gravity acceleration for $^{85}$Rb and $^{87}$Rb in a simultaneous dual-species atom interferometer.
 The value obtained for the E\"otv\"os parameter was $\eta = (2.8 \pm 3.0 \times 10^{-8})$.
-A new test at a level of precision $\sim 10^{-10}$ was reported in \cite{Zhou2019}.
+The optimization of the apparatus and a new test at a level of precision $\sim 10^{-10}$ were reported in \cite{Duan2020,Zhou2019}.
 Ongoing experiments with Rb in large-scale interferometers are aiming to a precision of $10^{-15}$ and beyond \cite{Dimopoulos2007,Zhou2011,Kovachy2015}.
 Possible limits due to the gravity gradients were discussed in \cite{Nobili2016} and a solution was proposed in \cite{Roura2017} and demonstrated in \cite{DAmico2017,Overstreet2018}.
-In \cite{Overstreet2018}, thanks to the compensation of the gravity gradient in a long-duration and large-momentum-transfer dual-species interferometer, a relative precision of $\Delta g/g \approx 6 \times 10^{-11}/$shot or $3 \times 10^{-10}/\sqrt{Hz}$ was demonstrated showing the feasilbility of this test at the $10^{-14}$ level.
-Recently, a dual-species atom interferometer based on large-momentum-transfer sequence of Bragg transitions with 2s of free-fall time was used to measure the relative acceleration between $^{85}$Rb and $^{87}$Rb at the level of $10^{-12}g$ \cite{Asenbaum2020}; this is the best result obtained so far with atomic sensors approaching the $10^{-13}$ precision limit of the methods based on macroscopic probes in Earth laboratories.
+In \cite{Overstreet2018}, thanks to the compensation of the gravity gradient in a long-duration and large-momentum-transfer dual-species interferometer, a relative precision of $\Delta g/g \approx 6 \times 10^{-11}/$shot or $3 \times 10^{-10}/\sqrt{Hz}$ was demonstrated showing the feasibility of this test at the $10^{-14}$ level.
+Recently, a dual-species atom interferometer based on a large-momentum-transfer sequence of Bragg transitions with 2s of free-fall time was used to measure the relative acceleration between $^{85}$Rb and $^{87}$Rb at the level of $10^{-12}g$ \cite{Asenbaum2020}; this is the best result obtained so far with atomic sensors approaching the $10^{-13}$ precision limit of the methods based on macroscopic probes in Earth laboratories.
 The weak equivalence principle was tested also for the $^{88}$Sr and $^{87}$Sr isotopes of strontium \cite{Tarallo2014}.
-Gravity acceleration was measured from the frequency of the Bloch oscillations for the two isotopes in a vertical optical lattice \cite{Tarallo2014}.
+Gravity acceleration was measured from the frequency of the Bloch oscillations for the two isotopes in a vertical optical lattice.
 The value obtained for the E\"otv\"os parameter was $\eta = (0.2 \pm 1.6 \times 10^{-7})$.
-These results are relevant also as a test of the equivalence principle for bosons vs fermions and for the investigation of spin-gravity coupling.
+As discussed in the following, the results reported in \cite{Tarallo2014} have relevance also to the tests of the equivalence principle for bosons vs fermions and for the investigation of spin-gravity coupling.